OpenTelemetry Tracing API for .NET

 }

-You can name attributes as you want, but for common operations you should use semantic attributes convention.
+You can name attributes as you want, but for common operations you should use the semantic attributes convention.

-You can annotate spans with events, for example, you can use events to record log messages:
+You can annotate spans with events.
+For example, you can use events to record log messages:

 activity?.AddEvent(